Source-Free Domain Adaptation for Geospatial Point Cloud Semantic Segmentation: Experiments

-In contrast, our method achieves a mIoU of 73.54\%, demonstrating superior robustness across all metrics.
-This success stems from the synergy of three mechanisms.
-First, the CBLPE module adopts an "intra-class independent mining" strategy.
-By prioritizing relative ranking within categories, it preserves feature anchors for sparse classes like Fence, thereby alleviating forgetting and raising its IoU to 21.13\%.
-Second, the GDA module introduces global distribution constraints via Optimal Transport.
-This mechanism rectifies the "Winner-Takes-All" bias inherent in SHOT's greedy strategy, while simultaneously avoiding the mismatched label distribution constraints imposed by TTYD's source priors.
+In contrast, our method achieves a mIoU of 73.54\%, demonstrating notable robustness across all metrics.
+This success directly validates our algorithmic design.
+By utilizing CBLPE, we successfully preserve feature anchors for sparse classes, significantly alleviating forgetting and boosting the Fence IoU to 21.13\%.
+Furthermore, the GDA module rectifies the ``Winner-Takes-All" bias inherent in SHOT's greedy strategy, while simultaneously avoiding the mismatched label distribution constraints imposed by TTYD's source priors.
 By aligning samples based on dynamically estimated target priors, GDA ensures structurally consistent predictions for geometric objects like Utility lines and Poles.
-Finally, the LGDCF module rigorously filters samples through a "local-global" dual verification mechanism.
+Finally, the LGDCF module rigorously filters samples through a ``local-global" dual verification mechanism.
 This effectively mitigates the propagation of pseudo-label noise, preventing the accumulation of erroneous supervision signals and enhancing adaptation stability in complex scenes.